cwise24/snopsy/docs/module2/9_pipeline.rst

       expire_in: 2 days

-Now it's time to push and create this repository with the new CI file to begin pipeline execution
+Now it's time to push with the updated CI file to begin pipeline execution

 ::